kimfucious/netlify-forms-formik/README.md

 #### useRef

 Once reCaptcha is loaded, reCaptcha needs gets executed.
-The reason for running `execute()` is for the support of reCaptcha v2 invisible, which I have set via the `size` attribute on the `Reaptcha` element.
+The reason for running `execute()` is for the support of reCaptcha v2 invisible, which is set via the `size` attribute on the `Reaptcha` element.

 In order to execute reCaptcha, a [React Ref Hook](https://reactjs.org/docs/hooks-reference.html#useref) has been setup for the `Reaptcha` element.